UT-Austin-RPL/Ditto/index.markdown

                 <tr>
                     <td>
   <p align="justify" width="20%">
   A digital twin is a virtual representation that serves as the real-time digital counterpart of a physical object or process<sup><a href="https://en.wikipedia.org/wiki/Digital_twin">[1]</a></sup>.
 Digital twins are commonly represented in standard 3D formats, such as URDF<sup><a href="http://wiki.ros.org/urdf">[2]</a></sup>, such that they can be imported into physics engines.
-In this project, we study the recreation of the digital twin of articulated objects (Ditto) through interactive perception.
-Ditto is able to reconstruct part-level geometry and articulation model of articulated objects from point cloud observations before and after an interaction.
+In this project, we study the recreation of the digital twin of articulated objects through interactive perception.
+Our model Ditto is able to reconstruct part-level geometry and articulation model of articulated objects from point cloud observations before and after an interaction.
 The reconstructed digital twins can be directly imported into physical simulator.
 </p></td></tr></table>